barryosull/interfaces-workshop/plan.md

 Done:
 - Added HTTP request logging, do it with standard write to file PHP logic
 - Fetched quote from API and displayed the result
+- Added test for Http logger
+- Added test for index page view
+- Added acceptance test for contact add/get

 TODO:
-- Add test for Http logger
-- Add test for index page view

 Task descriptions
 1. Refactor request logging, put the implementation details behind a PSR3 interface